mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 automatically by Make.
 We only need to use the special flag :code:`-C`, followed by the name of the subdirectory containing the Makefile you're calling.

-We do need to remove the symbolic links to the tester exectuables, which we'll be discussing more in :ref:`buildc_makefiles_toplevel_build`.
+We do need to remove the symbolic links to the tester executables, which we'll be discussing more in :ref:`buildc_makefiles_toplevel_build`.

-You'll also notice that the :code:`cleanall:` target has a depencency; it calls the :code:`clean` target before running its own commands.
+You'll also notice that the :code:`cleanall:` target has a dependency; it calls the :code:`clean` target before running its own commands.

 ..  _buildc_makefiles_toplevel_docs: